M4R774/Frosty-Forestry/README.md

-# Wood Work
+# Frosty Forestry

-A small game made for Ludum Dare 52 (theme: Harvest).
+A small game made for Ludum Dare 52 where the theme was "Harvest".

 ## Pitch